Greystanes: History

 In the early years of British settlement the area was known as Prospect Hill and was the site of the first land grants to emancipated convicts in 1791.
-In this period it was one of several areas of conflict between the Darug people and the settlers, the Darug people being led for many years of guerrilla warfare by Pemulwuy.
+From 1800 to 1840, the division of Darug lands into 'Crown Land Grants' was awarded to officials, military, free settlers and emancipists to farm.
+In this period, it was one of several areas of conflict between the Darug people and the settlers, the Darug people being led for many years of guerrilla warfare by Pemulwuy.

-The area later became differentiated into Prospect, to the west of Greystanes Creek, and Greystanes to the east of the Creek, the latter taking its name from a historical home on Prospect Hill, built by Nelson Simmons Lawson, third child of Lieutenant William Lawson.
+Greystanes began as a rural suburb in the 1850s and remained so until the 1880s.
+The suburb was occupied mainly by large estates designed as rural retreats for gentlemen farmers, including Charles Whalan and Nelson Lawson.
+The area became differentiated into Prospect to the west of Greystanes Creek, and Greystanes to the east of the Creek.

 The name 'Grey Stanes', given by Nelson Lawson, came from the outcrops of basalt on Prospect Hill, "Grey" being its colour and "Stanes" being the Scottish word for stones.
-The land was originally granted to William Cummings in 1799, before being acquired by William Lawson in approximately 1810.
+The land was originally granted to William Cummings in 1799, before being acquired by the famed Blue Mountains explorer William Lawson in approximately 1810.

+In 1836, ‘Greystanes House’ was built by Nelson Simmons Lawson, on land given to him by his father, on the eastern side of Prospect Hill.
+In 1942, Greystanes House was resumed for military use for World War 2.
+The building was demolished in 1946, but its gates still remain intact on Greystanes Road.

+In 1880, the Upper Nepean Scheme commenced to provide Sydney with a reliable water supply.
+Vast areas of land were resumed for the project including William Lawson's estate.
+The army of labourers involved in the construction phases camped in a virtual ‘tent city’ at near Hyland Road.
+The Prospect and Potts Hill Reservoirs, Boothtown Aqueduct and Lower Prospect Canal Reserve were completed in 1888.